MEAN-stack/Datepicker/README.md

 ## Step 1 - HTML and CSS

 As usual, I'm going to design and implement my control from the ground up, so I'll start with a piece of static HTML.
+This will be the basis of the template used in an Angular directive.
 I'm also going to make use of Bootstrap's CSS.
 It means that anyone using the final control will also need bootstrap, but then everyone uses bootstrap these days don't they?

 Here's the HTML: